centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 ## Uninstalling Centreon MAP

-On a remote poller, you can uninstall **Centreon MAP** module the same way as on the Centreon server central.
+On a remote poller, you can uninstall **Centreon MAP** module the same way as on the Centreon central server.
 All Centreon Broker configuration for the Centreon remote server linked to the Centreon
 MAP module have to be manually removed.
 Look at the [Centreon Broker configuration](#centreon-broker-configuration) section above to know what output you need to delete for your Centreon remote server(s).